 The first half of the record is more solid than the second, but my favourite is probably the closing track, "Legenda", a tragic ballad with a spare arrangement for guitar and electronic layerings.

-"Gruppa krovi" was the first album of Kino's classic line-up, with Igor Tikhomirov (from the prog-rock band Dzhungli) replacing Aleksandr Titov on bass.
+"Gruppa krovi" was the first album of Kino's classic line-up, with Igor Tikhomirov (from progressive rock band Dzhungli) replacing Aleksandr Titov on bass.